-Advising Resource Center (ARC): Advising services for sophmore, junior and senior students in the College of Liberal & Creative Arts, including help with general education, academic planning and petitions
+Advising Resource Center (ARC): Advising services for students in the College of Liberal & Creative Arts, including help with general education, academic planning and petitions

-Undergraduate Advising Center (UAC): Advising services for first-year undergraduate students
+Undergraduate Advising Center (UAC): Advising services for all undergraduate students

 Tutoring and Academic Support Center (TASC): Wide array of tutoring services

 Educational Opportunity Program (EOP): Admissions, academic, financial and personal support; on-going advising, tutoring, peer mentoring and developmental workshops